khupmanlun/CompetitiveProg/README.md

 # CompetitiveProg
-A repo that will contain the most basic programming problem to competive programming
+A repo that will contain the most basic programming problem to competetive programming